IntelPython/numba-dpex/docs/user_guides/debugging/backtrace.rst

 .. note::

     Known issues:
-        - The first line of the kernel and functions is debugged twice.
+        - The first line of the kernel and functions is hit twice.
 See the :ref:`single_stepping`.

 Run debugger: